Anatomy of a Redirect Attack

 I'm still not certain as to how the hacker gained direct folder access to my web site.
 One possibility is that my password has been compromised.
 If so, changing it and enabling two factor authentication should help mitigate that issue.
 Since the attack is wide spread rather than isolated to this web site it is possible that the attacker is using an exploit that is common among all of the affected servers.
 The Web hosting provider for this site is researching log files across their hosted domains to help determine how the intruder gained access.
 They have notified me that they have deleted the injected files and are synchronizing permissions.
 I don't yet have a clear answer as to how the intruder gained direct folder access to my web site.

-Written by KB3HHA on 07/09/2021
+Written by Seth Cohen on 09-Jul-2021